World Cup Favourites - Who Are The Favourites To Win The World Cup?

 Manuel Neuer has been injured for a long time and has rarely been featuring for Bayern Munich.
 As a result Marc-Andre Ter Stegen has been called in to replace him.
 He is Barcelona’s starting keeper so he is no slouch, but they are weaker without Neuer.

 Additionally, Germany occasionally lack an out and out striker of the Miroslav Klose variety.
-Coach Joachim Low has options here though, with Sandro Wagner possibly acting as the target man.
-Or he could use Timo Werner or Mario Gotze as a freewheeling forward.
+Coach Joachim Low has options here though, with Mario Gomez possibly acting as the target man.
+Or he could use Timo Werner as a freewheeling forward.
+Shockingly, both Mario Gotze and Leroy Sane have missed out on the final World Cup squad.

+Germany’s 2018 World Cup got off the worst possible start against Mexico as they were beaten 1-0 thanks to a Hirving Lozano goal.
+It could have been more too as Mexico squandered countless chances to put the game to bed.
+Germany have to regroup and should still get out of the group, but the promise of a next round tie against Brazil could be on the cards.

+A win against Sweden was a must, and it looked to be going badly when Ola Toivanen scored to put Sweden one up.
+But Marco Reus equalised after half time, and with the last kick of the game Toni Kroos scored a free kick to save Germany’s World Cup aspirations.

 Spain are arguably not as strong as they once were, but they still have world class players aplenty and didn’t lose a game during qualification.